nephio-project/test-infra/e2e/provision/README.md

    regional-md-0-zhw2j-58d497c498xkz96z   regional   3          3       3           3h58m   v1.26.3
    ```

-8. Next, you can deploy a fleet of three edge clusters by applying the
+8. Next, you can deploy a fleet of two edge clusters by applying the
    PackageVariantSet that can be found in the `tests` directory:

    ```